GLOBAL MARKETS-Dollar gains, equity rally stalls as caution returns

 China's blue chip CSI300 .CSI300 index rose 1.7% and has gained 3.6% for the week so far. .SS

-(Reporting by Herbert Lash and Dhara Ranasinghe; Additional reporting by Tom Westbrook in SYDNEY; Editing by Mark Potte, Bernadette Baum and Dan Grebler)
+(Reporting by Herbert Lash; Additional reporting by Dhara Ranasinghe in London and Tom Westbrook in Sydney; Editing by Dan Grebler, Cynthia Osterman and Lisa Shumaker)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.